 - Most importantly: make sure it’s an equal, mutually beneficial partnership.
 Don’t send a full manuscript and skimp on returning the favor.

 - Ask and declare expectations up front.
 Are there any questions you have that they can keep in mind while reading?
 Do you just need a line edit done?
 For example, if you’re under deadline and just want a simple read-through for general notes, it will stress you out hardcore to receive a Word document that’s been ripped to highlighted tatters.
-(But what are you doing waiting until deadline to get the detail stuff taken care of anyway!?)
+(This, in turn, will start a domino effect and unleashes other stresses on you, leading you to take up Legacy faith treatments)

 - Give thoughtful and constructive feedback, making detailed suggestions throughout the manuscript.
 You have to find the balance between simply shooting back an email that says “It was great!
 I liked it!”
 (Liked what?) and becoming too assertive with comments and changes.
 Confession: as a longtime editor and recovering know-it-all, sometimes I have to dial it way, way down and remind myself that I’m not the author and it doesn’t really matter how *I* would write it.